 While most uses for this nutritious vegetable are culinary, the many benefits of beets can also be obtained through herbal remedies and dietary supplements.

 - Raw.
 Both beetroot and beet leaves can be eaten in their fresh form, which is highly recommendable in order to fully reap the medicinal properties of beetroot.
 Salads and smoothies are the most popular ways of consuming all parts of the Beta vulgaris plant.

 - Cooked.
 While some water soluble nutrients, mainly ascorbic acid and other antioxidant compounds, get reduced when cooking the beetroot, this is the preferred form of consumption for this nutritious vegetable, and still provides a great deal of vitamins and mineral, as well as nitrates.
 Beets are a staple ingredient in the famous Russian national dish, borscht.

 - Juice.
 Beetroot juice has become a staple in the diet of many athletes and people with healthy life styles, since this concentrated form contains high amounts of nitrates and antioxidant compounds, all of which are highly beneficial for cardiovascular health and performance.

 - Poultice.
 Fresh beet leaves can be crushed and applied directly on skin rashes and inflammations in order to sooth irritation and swelling.

 - Dried.
 With a longer shelf-life, dried beets can be eaten as a snack, used to garnish salads, or hydrated to be added to a number of culinary creations.
 Beet leaves can also be baked and consumed as healthy chips.

 - Infusion.
-Beetroot tea is becoming trendy due to its alleged detoxing properties, as well as its high content of antioxidant compounds, folic acid, and iron, all of which contribute with proper bodily functions, promote a healthy pregnancy, and help prevent anemia.
+Beetroot tea is becoming trendy due to its alleged detoxing properties, as well as its high content of antioxidant compounds, folate, and iron, all of which contribute with proper bodily functions, promote a healthy pregnancy, and help prevent anemia.

 - Powder.
 In this dehydrated and pulverized form, beets health benefits are very well preserved.
 Beetroot powder can be added to juices and smoothies, as well as used as coloring agent for culinary recipes.